The Aislers Set: History

-In the spring of 2001 the band set off on a three-week tour of Europe which was highlighted by an invitation to record a session for legendary British DJ John Peel.
+In early 2001, the band set off on a three-week tour of Europe which was highlighted by an invitation to record a session for legendary British DJ John Peel.
 They recorded four tracks for the show which was aired twice by Peel.
 He said of the band "If you were in one of your difficult moods you could argue that there are lots of bands making that kind of noise particularly in the United States of America.
 And you'd say well, why are Aislers Set better than any of the others and I'd have to say, well I don't know they just sort of are..."

-In 2002 the band was invited by Belle and Sebastian for a week-long tour of the East Coast, culminating in a show at New York City’s Hammerstein Ballroom in front of over 3,000 people.
+In 2002 the band was invited by Belle and Sebastian for a week-long tour of the East Coast, culminating in a show at New York City's Hammerstein Ballroom in front of over 3,000 people.
 Stevie Jackson of Belle and Sebastian was later quoted in a 2003 SF Weekly article, observing that "[t]hey are one of the best groups in America as far as I'm concerned".

-Late in 2002, The San Francisco Chronicle included The Aislers Set in its list of "Young Artists on the Verge," writing, "The Aislers Set's reinvention of '60s pop resurrects walls of garage guitars and rich, Spector-esque sound, insouciance combined with insightful lyrics.
+Late in 2002, the San Francisco Chronicle included The Aislers Set in its list of "Young Artists on the Verge", writing, "The Aislers Set's reinvention of '60s pop resurrects walls of garage guitars and rich, Spector-esque sound, insouciance combined with insightful lyrics.
 But this quintet makes the past feel contemporary, borrowing from punk and pop to create a 21st century cool sound".

+In 2002, The Aislers Set had to cancel an entire tour.
+On the evening before this lengthy tour Linton was hospitalized and unable to walk for many months after.
+After months of hospital visits and tests the results were inconclusive and could not explain the temporary paralysis or pain Linton suffered during this time.